Tim Anderson Player Props: White Sox vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.61 team ERA is No. 1 among all MLB pitching staffs.
+- The Braves' 3.64 team ERA ranks first across all league pitching staffs.

-- The Braves surrender the third-fewest home runs in baseball (93 total, one per game).
+- The Braves allow the second-fewest home runs in baseball (94 total, one per game).

-- His last time out came on Saturday against the Tampa Bay Rays, when the right-hander threw 6 1/3 scoreless innings while giving up four hits.
+- His most recent appearance came in relief on Sunday when the left-hander tossed one inning against the Tampa Bay Rays, surrendering two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.